-- procedures for conducting, recording and reconciling physical verification of inventories and tested the implementation thereof. - We evaluated the design, implementation and operating effectiveness of general IT controls and key application controls over the Company's IT systems including those relating to recording of inventory quantities on occurrence of each transaction, including access controls, controls over program changes, interfaces between different systems.
+- We evaluated. and tested the design, implementation and the operating effectiveness of key controls that the Company has in relation to the safeguarding and physical verification of inventory including the appropriateness of the Company's standard operating procedures for conducting, recording and reconciling physical verification of inventories and tested the implementation thereof. - We evaluated the design, implementation and operating effectiveness of general IT controls and key application controls over the Company's IT systems including those relating to recording of inventory quantities on occurrence of each transaction, including access controls, controls over program changes, interfaces between different systems.

-The key audit matter How the matter was addressed in our audit For the locations selected using statistical sampling we attended physical verification of inventory conducted by the Company and tested roll-forward/roll-backward working provided by the management as at the year end, where applicable.
-We also performed physical verification of inventory selected using statistical sampling and checked reconciliation of inventories as per physical inventory verification and book records for the locations. • We performed surprise stock count at stores selected using random sampling. • We obtained independent confirmations of inventories held with third parties for samples selected using statistical sampling.
-We verified the purity of gold content using Karatmeter along with hallmarking embossed in the jewellery items and originality of solitaires and small diamonds using diamond tester of the samples selected as part of year end physical verification process, as applicable.
+- For the locations selected using statistical sampling we attended physical verification of inventory conducted by the Company and tested roll-forward/roll-backward working provided by the management as at the year end, where applicable.
+We also performed physical verification of inventory selected using statistical sampling and checked reconciliation of inventories as per physical inventory verification and book records for the locations. - We performed surprise stock count at stores selected using random sampling. - We obtained independent confirmations of inventories held with third parties for samples selected using statistical sampling. - We verified the purity of gold content using Karatmeter along with hallmarking embossed in the jewellery items and originality of solitaires and small diamonds using diamond tester of the samples selected as part of year end physical verification process, as applicable.